brendanmanning/BSHSTV/README.md

 # BSHSTV
 This is an app I made for my school's television studio.
-I posted the app here primary for resume and backup purposes.
+I posted the app here primarily for resume and backup purposes.

 ### Third Party Licenses
 * [Async](https://github.com/duemunk/Async) by Tobias Due Munk